 Draft animals may seem outdated these days, but actually they can have a valuable place on smaller operations with a focus on sustainability.
 They do less damage to the soil and may even be cheaper in some cases than heavy equipment.
 They can also grow their own feed and produce nitrogen-rich fertilizer.

-Unfortunately, information on getting started can be relatively scarce these days, as the art of working with draft animals has been lost for several generations across most of the United States.
+Unfortunately, information on getting started can be relatively scarce these days.
+The art of working with draft animals has been lost for several generations across most of the United States.

 The good news?
 You’ve come to the right place.
 Read on to find the answers you are seeking.